Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 -Aux: This selects if the auxiliary motors are enables (“1”) or disabled (“0”).
 Not implemented.

 -Special1, special2: special commands where RFID tag/hall effect switch responses can be sent back to the robot.
-		Depending on the play mode selected by the control user, these can mean different things.
+	o Depending on the play mode selected by the control user, these can mean different things.
 The controller has to implement special1&special2 capabilities in the future.

 -Report: Refers to the robot number (1..16).
 Use “60” for all robots.
       o	This selects either a specific robot to which this command applies or selects to send the command to all robots.